JosephTLyons/Track-Notes-1/README.md

 * Crashes DAW on reopening a window

 ## Things to do before release:
+* Image related - check to make sure image is loaded before trying to display - save images

 * Append pointer items with Ptr
 * Make string pointers private
 * Make setter and getter methods for processor class strings